 Then I found this easy no-sew felt envelope tutorial on YouTube, and made a few more in much less time!

-However, if you really want to minimize crafting, I think you can buy felt envelopes from Target or even the Dollar Store!
+However, if you really want to minimize crafting, you can get felt envelopes from Target or even the Dollar Store!

 Have you tried any of the activities from our cardboard Valentine’s Day card shop?